shihshen/Monocle/README.md

 Monocle
 ========

-This is meant to be a tool for analyzing logs.
+This is meant to be a tool (chrome app) for analyzing logs.

-Please use [Monocle-dev] to develop.
+Please use [Monocle-online] to develop.

 Here is the [online version].